-We eventually measured the spectral homogeneity of the experimental output beam shown in Fig. 5a with a 4f-imaging spectrograph [21, 22].
-Despite Brewster's angle orientation of the Kerr media, the horizontal (x-) and vertical (y-) beam axes exhibited a very good > 96 % spectral homogeneity of the output beam as usual for MPC compression (Fig. 5b).
-The determined M values were nearly identical to the ones after MPC 1 (Table 1).
+The beam profile behind MPC 2 (Fig. 5a) does not show the ring structure which is characteristic for multiple-plate continua [18-21] and exhibits excellent spectral homogeneity de- 272 spite Brewster's angle orientation of the Kerr media.
+By means 273 of a 4f-imaging spectrograph [22, 23], we determined that the horizontal (x-) and vertical (y-) beam axes exhibited > 96% spec- 275 tral homogeneity (Fig. 5b).
+This is a typical MPC compression 276 property.
+The measured M values were nearly identical to the ones after MPC 1 (Table 1).

 In conclusion, we have turned a ps laser into a few-cycle light source by a sub-m footprint two-stage hybrid multi-plate MPC setup that yielded a record-high more than 120-fold pulse duration shortening.
-The demonstrated multi-GW peak power 271 is well suited for high harmonic generation and probing other 272 strong field phenomena.
-With better phase control over the at- 273 tainable octave-spanning spectra and the carrier-envelope offset, 274 a compact MHz rate attosecond source is in reach.
+The demonstrated multi-GW peak power is well suited for high harmonic generation and probing other strong field phenomena.
+With better phase control over the at- 285 tainable octave-spanning spectra and the carrier-envelope offset, a compact MHz rate attosecond source is in reach.